yijut2/StageNet_reproduce/README.md

 `python ./drive/MyDrive/StageNet/train.py --data_path='./data/' --file_name='trained_model' --batch_size=64 --epochs 50 --continueTrain True`

 ## Pretrained model/weights (if applicable)
+Run the `python ./drive/MyDrive/StageNet/train.py --data_path='./data/' --file_name='trained_model' --batch_size=64 --epochs 50 --continueTrain True`, and the script will automatically generated the best weights and it will be saved as the new file.

 ## Table of results (no need to include additional experiments, but main reproducibility result should be included)